iikolodziej/iikolodziej/README.md

 # Hi there!
-I am currently studying electronics and telecommunications at the Military University of Technology in Warsaw.<br /> I like electronics, programming, 3d design, UAV's, music and a lot more!
+I am currently studying electronics and telecommunications at the Military University of Technology in Warsaw.<br /> I like electronics, RF, antennas, programming, 3d design, UAV's, music and a lot more!

 # Tech stack